austintackaberry/100-days-of-code/log.md

 **Today's Progress**: Went to oakland.js meetup, worked on trying to get the meetup RSVP button to work on codeclub.social

 **Thoughts**: I don't know why I can't get the POST request to work with the meetup API, but hopefully I will get some help at the codeclub meetup tomorrow.

+### Day 46: September 7, 2017

+**Today's Progress**: Attended CodeClub meetup and continued working on meetup API for CodeClub

+**Thoughts**: Didn't make it out to the sudoroom for javascript night, hoping to make it next week.
+Still not sure why this oauth2 post request isn't working with the meetup api.
+I'll try again tomorrow...